 The University of the State of New York The State Education Department

 The purpose of the guidance document is to provide information and guidance to school districts on how to design and implement an effective RtI process, including, but not limited to information regarding regulatory requirements, quality indicators, staff development, tools to assist districts in selecting a specific model and procedures for the use of RtI data in determining if a student has a learning disability.
-This guidance document should be used in conjunction with information available from the New York State Response to Intervention Technical Assistance Center.
+This guidance document should be used in conjunction with information available from the New York State Response to Intervention MS Demonstration Project.

 Page 6 provides you with background information and an explanation of which RtI approach this team uses for their school.
 As you scroll down the page, you are provided with descriptions of each tier and an option to listen to Dr. Sharon Vaughn discuss considerations for Tier 3.
 At the bottom of the page you can move ahead to pages 7 and 8 for more information on tiered instruction.